Back to Blog

 • You get a determination within eight weeks.
 That's the CRA's stated turnaround for a complete application.

-• There's a meeting.
-After you apply, you meet with the CRA and then receive the decision.
-You're talking to a reviewer before any money is at stake, not after.
+• The CRA may set up a meeting.
+It's not guaranteed, but when it happens you're talking to a reviewer before any money is at stake, not after.

-That last part matters more than it sounds.
-In a standard review, the technical debate and the financial debate happen together, after filing, while your refund waits.
-Pre-approval moves the technical debate to before the work, on your schedule.
+That matters more than it sounds.
+On the standard path, the technical debate and the financial debate both happen after filing, while your refund waits.
+Pre-approval moves the technical debate to before the work, on your schedule — and if the answer is no, you learn it before the money is gone, not eighteen months after.

 Who can apply for SR&ED pre-claim approval